federico-fogolari/bluues2/README.md

 - a flag stating whether in the input pqr file the residue is ionized (1) or not (0)
 - the charge of the residue when ionized
-- the charge that must be added to neutralize the residue as provided in the input.pqr file (the last field is minus the product of the previous two  fields...)

 As an example we compute the shift in pKa for the phosphates of DNA.